mozilla/cookie-banner-rules-list/README.md

 Rules List for Firefox's automated cookie banner handling feature.

 > [!IMPORTANT]
-> We are currently not accepting PRs adding more global / CMP rules (empty domain field) until we have concluded our performance testing.
-Contributing new or fixing existing site-specific rules is still encouraged!
+> Pull requests for cookie banner rules are currently not being accepted since
+> Cookie Banner Handling is currently not enabled in Firefox.

 ## How to Add or Update Rules